 David O.Selznick turned down Hayward, but within a few years she rose from minor roles to big ones, and her down-to-earth manner (even in refined ladies roles) made her an audience favorite.
 The visible tug between the star’s Flatbush Brooklyn roots and her Hollywood sophistication makes her lots of fun to watch despite the fact that she rarely appeared in good movies.

-Warner Archive just put out a DVD-on-demand version of the 1961 Hayward picture, “Ada,” which is, by any rational measure, a terrible movie, but the star brings so much energy to her role — and plays so well opposite Dean Martin — that she lightened my spirits the night after Sandy walloped Connecticut.
+Warner Archive put out a DVD-on-demand version of the 1961 Hayward picture, “Ada,” which is, by any rational measure, a terrible movie, but the star brings so much energy to her role — and plays so well opposite Dean Martin — that she lightened my spirits on a very dark night.

 Based on a long-forgotten novel — “Ada Dallas” by Wirt Williams — the movie follows the rise of singer-turned-politician Bo Dallas (Martin), who gets elected governor of an unnamed Southern state despite having just married a prostitute (Hayward).